hellmb/Project5/README.md

 # Project5
-This project is solved by creating algorithms for the explicit and implicit Euler scheme, as well as for the implicit Crank-Nicolson scheme.
+This project solves the diffusion equation in one and two dimensions.
+By creating algorithms for the explicit and implicit Euler scheme, as well as for the implicit Crank-Nicolson scheme, the one-dimensional diffusion equation is solved by implementing these schemes in a C++ program.
-These algorithms are implemented in a C++ program, which is parallelized using OpenMP.
-This project also includes a program written in Python, which reads data from output files, before plotting the results.
+The two-dimensional diffusion equation is solved using the iterative Jacobi method and the iterative Gauss-Seidel method.
+The code is parallelized using OpenMP.
+This project also includes a program written in Python, which reads data from output files before plotting the results.
 The programs are executed as follows:

 ## One-dimensional diffusion equation, project5 directory
 ### main.cpp